What's the NZ Avalanche Advisory?

 Welcome to the NZ Avalanche Advisory (NZAA), New Zealand's official backcountry avalanche forecasting network.

 The NZAA provides public avalanche advisories for 13 regions across the country.
-These forecasts make up one component of traveling safely in 'avalanche terrain', along with carrying the appropriate rescue equipment and getting the proper training.
+These forecasts, written specifically for recreational users of the backcountry, make up one component of traveling safely in 'avalanche terrain', along with carrying the appropriate rescue equipment and getting the proper training.

 What is avalanche terrain?